Configure a run#

 float

-priority: Runs in the platform’s scheduling queue are first sorted by their priority, then by their creation time.
-The priority field can be one of 3 values: low, default and high.
-When omitted, the default value is used.
-Best practices usually dictate that large numbers of more experimental runs (think exploratory hyperparameter sweeps) should usually be run at low priority, whereas important “hero” runs should be run at high priority.
+priority: Runs in the scheduling queue are first sorted by their priority, then by their creation time.
+The priority field defaults to auto when omitted or used with unavailable options.
+It can be overridden to low or lowest to allow other runs higher priority.
+When using a reserved cluster, best practices usually dictate that large numbers of more experimental runs (think exploratory hyperparameter sweeps) should be run at low priority to allow your teammates’ runs higher priority, whereas important “hero” runs should be run at the default auto priority.
+When in a shared cluster, we recommend leaving the default set to auto to schedule as fast as possible on the shared cluster will queue above your own.

 max_retries: This is the maximum number of times our system will attempt to retry your run.